airtai/faststream/.faststream_gen/rabbit/publishing.md

 **FastStream** RabbitBroker supports all regular [publishing usecases](../getting-started/publishing/index.md){.internal-link}, you can use them without any changes.

-The only one RMQ specific thing - these methods parameters, so you should know about all of them.
+However, if you whish to further customize the publishing logic further, you should take a more deep-dive look at specific RabbitBroker parameters.

 ## Rabbit Publishing

-`RabbitBroker` also uses the unified `publish` method (as a `publisher` object too) to send a message.
+`RabbitBroker` also uses the unified `publish` method (from a `publisher` object) to send messages.

 However, in this case, an object of the `aio_pika.Message` class (if necessary) can be used as a message (in addition to python primitives and `pydantic.BaseModel`).

-You can specify queue (uses as a routing_key) and exchange (optionally) to send by their name.
+You can specify queue (used as a routing_key) and exchange (optionally) to send by their name.

 ``` python
 import asyncio